Washington State Digital Archives: Location

 The archives is located in Cheney, Washington on the campus of Eastern Washington University.
 The archives has extensive educational partnerships with the university including internships for students, an archive crash-course for history survey classes, and facilitated student research projects using surrogate archival collections.
 One student-driven project, "Treasures of the Archives," showcases a compelling series or records in the collection each month.
 These short bits are featured on the archives' home page.

 The archives is located on the southwest corner of EWU's campus in a two-story building that it shares with the Eastern Region Branch of the Washington State Archives, a regional archives for paper records created by local government agencies in Washington's eleven easternmost counties.
 The building is named for Belle Reeves, the first woman to serve as Secretary of State of Washington.

-Holdings and Notable Collections

-When the facility opened in 2004 the Archives only held a few record series but as of April 3, 2017, the Archives has preserved 187,121,397 records, of which 65,559,111 were searchable on the Archives website.
-Many of these records were born digital but the Archives also preserves digitized historic paper records to provide easy access to the records to researchers around the world.
-Some of the Archives notable collections that can be found on the website are: